Aviano leadership serves Thanksgiving lunch

 |0

-This work, Aviano leadership serves Thanksgiving lunch [Image 5 of 5], by SSgt Brooke Rogers, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Aviano leadership serves Thanksgiving lunch, by SSgt Brooke Rogers, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.